fmbot-discord/docs/docs/commands/index.md

 # Getting started

+To view a list of all available commands, use the sidebar.
+The basic commands to get started are listed below.

 .fmbot uses Last.fm to get information about your music taste.

-To use .fmbot, you need a Last.fm account, which you can create [here](https://www.last.fm/join).
+Don't have a Last.fm account?
+You can create one [here](https://www.last.fm/join).

-You can connect your Last.fm to your Spotify [here](https://www.last.fm/settings/applications).

-For more information on connecting other music services, please [click here](https://www.last.fm/about/trackmymusic) for more information.
+For more information on connecting Last.fm to Spotify other music services, please [click here](https://www.last.fm/about/trackmymusic).

 Note that .fmbot is not associated with Last.fm, we simply use their API.
 For issues with Last.fm you can check out their [support forums](https://support.last.fm/).

+Have an issue with the bot you need help with?
+Please check the [Frequently Asked](/faq/) section first.

 ---